Home Compare FPE3.DE vs NHY.OL

 Fuchs vs Norsk Hydro A: Which Stock Looks Stronger in 2026?

-Fuchs SE holds the cleaner structural position, with the lead spread across growth and valuation.
-Norsk Hydro ASA does not offset that deficit through any equally strong structural edge elsewhere.
+Fuchs SE holds the cleaner structural position, with the lead spread across profitability and growth.
+Norsk Hydro ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Norsk Hydro ASA carries the stronger setup — intact trend against Fuchs SE's broken trend.
 That leaves a split case: the structural lead stays with Fuchs SE, but the market is not currently confirming it.

 Trajectory Similarity